 Uses and Applications of Qualitative Research Methods in Policy Evaluations Using Observational Designs: a Review and Synthesis (2017 - 2018)

-- To develop, through collaboration with experts in policy evaluation methodology, my understanding of the application of social research methodologies for public policy evaluation using observational research designs (and in particular of the role that qualitative research has played and can play in such evaluations);
+- To study the application of social research methodologies for public policy evaluation using observational research designs (and in particular the role that qualitative research has played and can play in such evaluations);

-- To engage in methodological training and capacity development in an applied research methodology/public policy context;
+- To engage in capacity development in an applied research methodology/public policy context;

-- To use this visit as an opportunity to instigate a research proposal for an empirical policy evaluation study (most likely evaluating the public health and social capital impacts of a transport intervention given my research interests) that firmly and purposively integrates qualitative methods in the study design.
-This study could involve a collaboration with scholars from my proposed host institutions;
+- To use this visit as an opportunity to instigate a collaborative research proposal for an empirical policy evaluation study that firmly and purposively integrates qualitative methods in the study design.

 Evidence-based policy-making is high on the political agenda these days.
 Rather than proceed on the basis of a hunch that a policy will result in the intended effects, the argument goes that policy-makers should use evidence about the effects of existing and previous policies as the basis for future decisions.
-To this end, many social scientists, who as a group have been accused in the past of working in ‘ivory towers’, have become interested in developing ways of evaluating the effects of government policies on their intended (and unintended) outcomes for society.
+To this end, many social scientists have become interested in developing ways of evaluating the effects of government policies on their intended (and unintended) outcomes for society.
 There has been an increased emphasis on seeking to generate evidence about what policies do and do not work, and why.

 Given the complexities of social life, and multiple competing explanations for changes in social behaviour (from an individual’s changing circumstances to global economic forces), such research is not straightforward.
-Ideally, experiments similar to those carried out in laboratories would be conducted, whereby we could see what happens when a policy is (and is not) introduced (and compare the results).
-Such experimentation, however, is rarely, if ever, practicable in the social world, and instead social scientists have to carry out their research in real world (or what are known as ‘observational’) settings.
+Experimentation is rarely practicable in the social world, and instead social scientists have to carry out their research in real world (or what are known as ‘observational’) settings.
 In such settings, researchers are unable to control, for instance, who is affected by a policy and who is not.

 These comparisons revealed a number of differences in health-related activities and outcomes for these groups after the introduction of the policy (September 2005).
 However, these differences did not in themselves reveal why, for instance, levels of accidents started to decline at a greater rate for children than for older people after the policy came into being.
-Moreover, there were some puzzles in our findings that warranted further investigation – for instance contrary to popular opinion at the time, distances walked by young people did not decline when the bus pass was introduced.
+Moreover, there were some puzzles in our findings that warranted further investigation – for instance contrary to the views of many at the time, distances walked by young people did not decline when the bus pass was introduced.

-In the proposed study I want to do three main things, therefore.
+Intriguingly, attention to the contribution that more ‘qualitative’ (e.g. interview-based) research can make to our understandings of the effects of policy has been rather lacking to date.
+In light of this, in the proposed study I want to do three main things, therefore.
 First, working with an international expert in health policy evaluation in real-world (‘observational’) settings, I want to review existing policy evaluations incorporating qualitative methods, in order to describe how researchers have used these methods to inform the findings of their work.
 In turn, I want to set out some principles for how researchers might in future better incorporate qualitative methods into their evaluation studies from the outset, so that they can harness these methods’ explanatory potential.
 Finally, I want to develop and deliver a training programme for other social researchers out of this work.